 Note: Monash Council does book cars parked for longer than 2 minutes

-There is plenty of street parking outside of the drop off and pick up times
+There is plenty of street parking at a short walk outside of the drop off and pick up times

 Windsor Avenue Lane way